Vote: Best Canadian sports moment of the summer

-Vote now in second round of our poll
+Vote now in opening round of our poll

 Out of all of the victories, which moment stood out most to you?

-Going head-to-head with Ellie Black's multiple medals is the the double gold brought in by Canadians Shawn Barber and Derek Drouin at the world track and field championships.
+Going up against Henderson's membership to the LPGA is the double gold brought in by Canadians Shawn Barber and Derek Drouin at the world track and field championships.

 Drouin's high jump final went down to a three-way jump off, where he managed to defeat his other two opponents by clearing 2.34 metres.